Hitsuono/Topophilic/content/blog/tfa_intro/tfa_intro.md

 Interestingly, the same can't be said for sets of functions with the $L^p$ metrics: indeed, different $p$ give us completely different topologies.
 This was actually one of the main sources for defining abstract topological spaces in the earlier 20th century, as many theorems were valid for some $L^p$ distances, and some not for others.
 This led to the consolidation of **functional analysis**, which is linear algebra applied to the different (infinite dimensional) vector spaces of functions-- an area that later on lead to fundamental advances in quantum mechanics, statistics, topology itself and many other applications.

 Another reason for considering topologies instead of metrics is because the latter are superfuous in many constructions and arguments.
 Continuity is one example in which, as we'll soon find out, a definition using distances is quite tedious, while one using sets brings a lot of clarity.
-Similarly, intuitive ideas like **gluing** and **cutting** don't really involve distances, and thus need no description of a metric.
+Similarly, intuitive ideas like **gluing** and **cutting** don't really involve distances, and thus should need no description of a metric.

 ## Some common topologies